-III.A.1.b)

-Prior to appointment in the fellowship, fellows should have completed a three-year cardiovascular disease program that satisfies the requirements in III.A.1.
+III.A.1.b) Prior to appointment in the program, fellows should have completed a three-year cardiovascular disease or pediatric cardiology program that satisfies the requirements in III.A.1.
 (Core)

-III.A.1.b).(1)

-Fellows who did not complete a cardiovascular disease program that satisfies the requirements in III.A.1. must have completed at least three years of cardiovascular disease education prior to starting the fellowship as well as met all of the criteria in the "Fellow Eligibility Exception" section below.
+III.A.1.b).(1) Fellows who did not complete a cardiovascular disease or pediatric cardiology program that satisfies the requirements in III.A.1. must have completed at least three years of cardiovascular disease or pediatric cardiology education prior to starting the fellowship as well as met all of the criteria in the "Fellow Eligibility Exception" section below.
 (Core)